 12. Sorkheh Hesar National Park

 East of Tehran, Sorkheh Hesar National Park covers 9,380 hectares.
 Climb to 1,547 meters for some relaxation and enjoy the natural beauty.
-In winter, the park serves as a bird migration starting point.
+In winter, the park serves as a starting point for bird migration.
 The area’s semi-arid climate means significant temperature differences between day and night.

 Getting to Tehran